EyalVultz/Fianl-Project-Data-Analyst-Program-Hebrew-University-of-Jerusalem-Class-4-Group-2/README.md

 # Fianl Project Data Analyst Program Hebrew University of Jerusalem

+## Project Overview
 This project goal is to consult a potential investor regading his investing strategy in short-term rental properties in Washington, United States, based on Python code analysis of an Airbnb datafile.

 ## Importing relevant Python libraries
 In this stage the relevant Python libraries, Pandas, Numpy, and Matplotlib, are imported.